 - your employer has made all reasonable efforts to inform you that your communications will be monitored

 You should bear in mind that these circumstances cover almost every situation where your employer might want to monitor your electronic communications, except where the monitoring is for purely private or spiteful reasons.

-As long as your employer sticks to these rules, they don't need to get your consent before they monitor your electronic communications, but only if it is for one of the following reasons:
+If your employer sticks to these rules, they don't need your consent before monitoring your electronic communications for any of these reasons:

-- to establish facts which are relevant to the business, to check that procedures are being followed, or to check standards, for example, listening in to phone-calls to assess the quality of your work
+- to establish facts which are relevant to the business, to check that procedures are being followed, or to check standards - for example, listening to phone calls to assess the quality of your work

 - to prevent or detect crime

 - to check for unauthorised use of telecommunications systems, such as whether you are using the internet or email for personal use